GSA/ficam-federation/_plan/00_index.md

 * Operate/Manage/Overhead
 * Governance
 * Maintain
-* Service charges (Example:  If a shared service provider is used, such as a federation broker, then the RP should also account for ongoing service charges.)
+* Service charges (for example, if you use a shared service provider, such as a federation broker, then you would also calculate ongoing service charges.)

-<i class="fa fa-check-square-o"></i> &nbsp;**Estimate/calculate ROI benefit.** After the costs are known, calculate the costs and return on investment (ROI) can be calculated based on reducing the need for identity-proofing and managing credentials.
-Weigh the benefits?
+<i class="fa fa-check-square-o"></i> &nbsp;**Calculate ROI benefit.**
+* After the costs have been estimated, calculate the Return on Investment (ROI) gained by reducing your cost for identity-proofing and managing credentials.
+* Weigh the benefits vs. cost.

 <i class="fa fa-check-square-o"></i> &nbsp;**Identify and Obtain Funding.**
 **What are steps?**